The Last Shall Be First, Part Two: The Color Line of Labor

 Debs's reasoning was based not so much on personal prejudice as on opportunism.
 He knew that an important wing within the Party, represented by the arch-racist Victor Berger of Wisconsin, would balk at a policy that directly addressed the Negro question and that combated anti-black racism in the Party's ranks.
-He also likely knew that militantly confronting racism could hamstring the Party in the race for funds and votes.
+He also likely knew that militantly confronting racism would hamstring the Party in the race for funds and votes.
 His position seemed to express a naive hope, that the rabid racism of the white majority was but a superficial slime that would melt off in the heat of revolution.

 But dialectical thought can't leave collective attitudes and actions behind in the swarm of accident.
 It has to account for their necessity in existing social relations.
-And as editor of The Crisis, Du Bois had seen too many collective outrages by white labor against Black, in Springfield and other places, to be satisfied with the Debsian compromise.
+And as editor of The Crisis, Du Bois had seen too many collective outrages by white labor against Black, in Atlanta and Springfield and other places, to be satisfied with the Debsian compromise.
 These experiences gave Du Bois an epistemic interest in drafting what became one of his earliest contributions to critical theory, to the body of radical thought that interrogates fundamental Marxist assumptions in light of their failure to explain new developments.

 Du Bois’s argument in “The African Roots of War” (1915) is that the Western world’s blindness to its disastrous bond with the world of color is the cause of its crisis in civilization, its hidden source of world war (Du Bois: A Reader, 642).
 The leading statesmen and technicians of the West cannot resolve the paradox that their industrial democracies – supposedly the freest, the most cultured and economically advanced societies in history – now stand poised on the brink of mutual destruction, rather than liberal peace, or international working-class unity.
 The riddle, says Du Bois, can only be solved by first re-examining the suppressed roles played by Africa and Asia in world history.

 And especially the disastrous record of their relationship to the West, whose wealth is really the alienated wealth of dark humanity; whose competition for bigger markets and sites for capital investment, drives imperial warfare irresistibly forth.
-Citing JA Hobson, Du Bois argues that the real impetus to modern war is the crass economic interest of finance capitalists, who increasingly dominate the political classes of their respective nations, and use this influence to press governments into wars of re-partition for control of the underdeveloped world.
+Drawing on JA Hobson, Du Bois argues that the real impetus to modern war is the crass economic interest of finance capitalists, who increasingly dominate the political classes of their respective nations, and use this influence to press governments into wars of re-partition for control of the underdeveloped world.

 But Du Bois’s pattern of explanation does not remain in the economic substructure: for racial ideology grows up alongside imperial profits, to justify and to expand them.
-The social esteem of whiteness, and a pacifying higher wage, help enlist the working classes of white nations to the side of imperialists, against their long-term class interest in revolution.
+The social esteem of whiteness, and a pacifying higher wage, together help enlist the working classes of white nations to the side of imperialists, against their long-term class interest in revolution.
 This factor tends to undermine the workers’ movement for industrial democracy, and creates an interest for white workers in the expansion of their nation’s share of the colonial market, the dumping-ground of their surplus goods (644-645).
-Here we reach a tangle in the global dialectic of capital and labor.
+Here we reach a tangle in the world dialectic of capital and labor.

 The only answer to endless warfare is thus the extension of the democratic idea to the world’s darker peoples – a development that will come through moral coercion by the peace movement in the imperial centers; or else through brutal wars of national liberation, waged by the colonized masses (649-650).